Sophievanderburg/real-time-web-2122/README.md

 ## 🕹️ What does this Web App do?
 In this Web App you can make a music quiz with trivia questions.
-There are a view thing I would like to highlight.
+There are a view things I would like to highlight.

 ### Username
 At the beginning, the user is asked to fill in their name.
 This can be any name they want: their real name, a nickname or a made up name.
 Once the user filled in their name, the questions are shown and they can start making the quiz.